 Gurucul is working with companies across many industries to address their fraud detection and prevention needs.
 While there are many different use cases, the theme that is common among them is that organizations want the ability to do cross-channel fraud detection, to aggregate and link more data coming from many different systems.
 It is this cross-channel capability that shines a brighter light on not just transactions but also subtle behavioral activities and peer group analysis that would otherwise go undetected.

-Legacy Fraud Detection solutions cannot curate the amount of data across all the channels needed to connect the dots.
+In conclusion, legacy Fraud Detection solutions cannot curate the amount of data across all the channels needed to connect the dots.
 Gurucul Fraud Analytics provides a holistic risk-based approach for fraud detection that works in tandem with legacy solutions.
 In many cases, the fraud can be detected in real time such that action can be taken to prevent loss from the fraudulent activity.